timosalm/tap-spring-developer-workshop/workshop/content/exercises/auth.md

   security.oauth2.resourceserver.jwt.jwk-set-uri: ${spring.security.oauth2.client.provider.appsso.issuer-uri}/oauth2/jwks
 ```

-As this configuration is not available for our tests, we have to mock it so that they will not fail.
+As this configuration is not available for our tests, we have to mock it so they will not fail.
 ```editor:insert-lines-before-line
 file: ~/product-service/src/test/java/com/example/productservice/ApplicationTests.java
 line: 8